Ficool

 She nodded once to Mark.

 "We will take him from here," she said.
 "We will check every barrel he and his friends drank from.
 If something made him spike like that, we need to know.
-If it was just his own stupidity, I will deal with that personally."
+If it was just his own stupidity, I'll deal with that personally."

 Phill's jaw flexed.